DIY: How to Install a Truck Bed Liner

-If you frequently haul items in an exposed flatbed, you run a greater risk of significantly scuffing your pickup truck's bed.
+If you frequently haul items in an exposed flatbed, you run a greater risk of significantly scuffing the paint or permanently damaging the body material.
 A truck liner comes in handy by adding a protective layer to the bed, preventing scratching and other damage to the paint.
 Instead of shelling out tons of money for a shop to do the job, here are some easy steps to install a truck bed liner on your own.

 What you'll need: